 Dosed in 0.1% (strength is 1mg/g) foam, patients should apply a thin layer to the entire affected areas of the face and/or upper trunk once daily in the evening, avoiding the eyes, lips, and mucous membranes.
 Be sure to wash hands after application.
+Fabior may interact with benzoyl peroxide, or other medications or cosmetics that have a drying effect on the skin.
+Tell your doctor all medications and supplements you use.
 Fabior may cause fetal harm when administered to a pregnant woman.
 If the patient becomes pregnant while taking this drug, treatment should be discontinued and the patient should be apprised of the potential hazard to the fetus.
 Females of child-bearing potential should be warned of the potential risk and use adequate birth control measures when Fabior is used.
 It is not known whether this drug is excreted in human milk.
 The safe use of Fabior during lactation or in children under 12 years old has not been established.
 A decision should be made whether to discontinue breastfeeding or to discontinue Fabior therapy taking into account the benefit of breastfeeding for the child and the benefit of therapy for the woman.

 Our Fabior Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Fabior FDA Prescribing Information: Side Effects